La Prairie, Quebec: History

 French Jesuits were the first Europeans to occupy the area, which was named La Prairie de la Magdelaine but was also called François-Xavier-des-Prés.
 The land was given to the Jesuits by Jacques de La Ferté and the Company of One Hundred Associates in 1647.
 It is in La Prairie that the story Kateri Tekakwitha took place.

-In 1668, the site was named Kentaké, the Iroquois name for "at the prairie".
-In the beginning of modern Quebec history, the territory of La Prairie would be visited on numerous occasions by Iroquois and English settlers from New York, among others at the time of the Anglo-Iroquois expedition of Pieter Schuyler in 1691, who commanded two battles on August 11, 1691.
+In 1668, the site was named Kentaké, the Haudenosaunee (Iroquois) name for "at the prairie".
+In the beginning of modern Quebec history, the territory of La Prairie would be visited on numerous occasions by Haudenosaunee and English settlers from New York, among others at the time of the Anglo-Haudenosaunee expedition of Pieter Schuyler in 1691, who commanded two battles on August 11, 1691.

 The close of the Seven Years' War led to the 1763 treaty ending the French and Indian War.
 New France, sparsely populated by indigenous peoples and descendants of French colonists, was ceded by France and divided into British colonies.
 The territory of La Prairie became part of the Province of Quebec (1763–1791) within the British Empire.

 In 1845, the village of La Prairie was established.
 One year later, La Prairie-de-la-Magdelaine was established.
 La Prairie was the seat of Laprairie County (1855-1980s), which included the parishes of La Prairie, Notre-Dame, Ste-Catherine, St-Constant, St-Isidore, St-Jacques-le-Mineur, St-Mathieu and St-Philippe.
 In 1909, La Prairie obtained official city status.

 Historically, the city has been an important transportation hub, as it was the point of transfer between Montreal ferries and the land route to Saint-Jean-sur-Richelieu, gateway to Lake Champlain and the Hudson River.
 The first railway line in British North America, the Champlain and St. Lawrence Railroad, connected it with Saint-Jean-sur-Richelieu on July 21, 1836; the railway ran over 16 mi.
 The construction of a rail line between La Prairie and Saint-Jean-sur-Richelieu would greatly accelerate the commercial development of the village.
 River transport equally played an important role in La Prairie's history.